GekkeTovie/toviesnotes/src/site/notes/Projects/OS/Rice/SwayNC Tovie Edition.md

 ---
-{"dg-publish":true,"permalink":"/projects/os/rice/sway-nc-tovie-edition/","title":"🧪 Tovie’s Note Cauldron","contentClasses":"tovie-cauldron matrix-enable matrix-preset","noteIcon":""}
+{"dg-publish":true,"permalink":"/projects/os/rice/sway-nc-tovie-edition/","title":"🔔SwayNC Tovie Edition","contentClasses":"tovie-cauldron matrix-enable matrix-preset","noteIcon":""}
 ---

-# Summoning SwayNC: a Triple-Monitor Tale from the Hyprland Underworld 🔮
+# : a Triple-Monitor Tale from the Hyprland Underworld 🔮

 ## *This could be better he said.
 It'll be done in a jiffy he said... (insert 1 week later meme here)*

 There I was, staring into the cold, unblinking eye of Wayland, clutching a lukewarm coffee and a handful of dotfiles like tarot cards. ☕🃏 Mako had been my messenger sprite for a while—loyal, but… minimal.
 I wanted a proper **notification grimoire**.
 Something with presence.
 Something with flair.
 Enter **SwayNC**, draped in a Hyprstellar cloak, with fonts sharp enough to shave pixels and colors whispered from my wallpaper like a prophecy. ✨🧙‍♂️

 This is the chronicle of how I kicked Mako off the summoning circle, carved a **sixth** workspace rune for the third monitor, taught Waybar a new trick, and stitched the whole thing together with **pywal** and a couple of deliciously cursed fonts. 🪄🧵